Is it possible to create a successful consumer brand without community?

 A community isn’t something that is solely anchored around a social media handle.
 It’s not that you can’t build dialogue and engagement in social media.
 Take a direct to consumer brand.
 They're selling people subscriptions, and then they might have an abstract of social media following, but I wouldn't say they necessarily have a community, but they can still be successful.

 What a community does is to give you defensibility.
-When the next consumer shift comes having a community adds significantly to brand loyalty and defensibility.
+When the next consumer shift comes, having a community adds significantly to brand loyalty and defensibility.
 Community provides a protective moat against competition.
 People can stick with the community a lot longer than they'll stick with a product or service.

 It's hard to build a community and there are certainly best practices but it's not something where you can do ABC and D and then all of a sudden people talk to each other spontaneously and your refer-a-friend or your NPS is off the charts and everyone's talking about it.